Dario1926/Digitalhumanities/artefacts.md

 * Artifact Type: online graphing tool
 * Source URL: https://gephi.org/
 * Permissions: “Gephi is open-source and free” (gehi.org) while “The majority of the Gephi Plateform [*sic*] code is available under the dual license CDDL 1.0 and GNU General Public License (GPL) v3” (gephi.org/legal/).
-* Creator and Affiliation: Chief Technology Officer Mathieu Bastian and a team of developpers and contributors (gephi.org)
+* Creator and Affiliation: Mathieu Bastian (Chief Technology Officer) and a team of developpers and contributors (gephi.org)
 * Tags: Creative, Visual, Mapping, Relationships, Data, Discovered tool

 Gephi is an open-source graphing and networking platform.
 The software is easily downloadable online at no cost to the user and is operable on Windows, Mac OS X and Linux systems.